 Sneaky Meatball Subs

 - Grate the zucchini, onion and garlic in a food processor with the grating blade attached, then remove the contents to a separate bowl.
-Alternatively you could use a box cheese grater for the zucchini and onion, and finely mince the garlic.
+Alternatively you could use a box grater for the zucchini and onion, and finely mince the garlic, or chop by hand.
 Attach a non-sharp S-blade to the food processor then return the zucchini mixture to the processing bowl.

-- Add the ground turkey, egg white, Worcestershire sauce, Italian seasoning, salt, pepper, and bread crumbs to the food processor then pulse to combine.
+- Add the ground turkey, egg white, Worcestershire sauce, Italian seasoning, salt, pepper, and Rice Chex or bread crumbs to the food processor then pulse to combine.
 Alternatively, use your hands to mix all the ingredients together in a large bowl.

 - Preheat oven to 400 degrees then place a wire rack over a foil-lined baking sheet, and spray generously with non-stick spray.
 Shape turkey mixture into 15 meatballs, using ~2 Tablespoons of the mixture per meatball.
 Place onto the wire rack and bake for 20-22 minutes, or until no longer pink the center.

-- To freeze & reheat leftover meatballs: Cool cooked meatballs completely then place the baking sheet into the freezer until meatballs are frozen solid, anywhere from 30 minutes to 1 hour.
-Place into a freezer-safe container or plastic bag.
+- To freeze and reheat leftover meatballs: Cool cooked meatballs completely then place the baking sheet into the freezer until meatballs are frozen solid, anywhere from 30 minutes to 1 hour.
+Transfer to a freezer-safe container or bag.
 To reheat, microwave for 4-5 minutes, or place onto a baking sheet and bake for 20-25 minutes at 350 degrees.

 I tell you what – you can sneak vegetables into my meals any day of the week if they come out tasting like these meatballs, which made the subs taste so decadent and comforting.
 I could have put back 10!